bomonike/bomonike.github.io/aws-kiro.md

    * <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=blessingtutka.smart-gitcom&ssr=false#qna">"GitCom - AI Commit Assistant</a>.
 This extension for Kiro that helps developers create meaningful, structured, and consistent commit messages using AI analysis.
 Features: - Git Diff Analysis: Uses simple-git to analyze staged/unstaged changes, file paths, and diff.
 Its developer <a target="_blank" href="https://www.linkedin.com/in/b%C3%A9n%C3%A9dicte-tuteka-mukuta-5184802b2/">Blessing Tutka</a> responded from Belgium.
 It references https://github.com/blessingtutka/gitcom

-1. PROTIP: Optionally, click the gear at the lower-left and select "Extensions" to add the extension "EARS Syntax" (from https://bluedotbrigade.com sourced at https://github.com/BlueDotBrigade/ears-syntax-vscode) for syntax highlighting and code completion when writing <a href="#EARS">EARS requirements</a>.
-It highlights EARS patterns and keywords to improve readability and focus.
-It doesn't generate code itself, but pairs well with Copilot or Cursor in the same editor.
-It uses intelligent snippets to quickly insert EARS patterns, such as "When [trigger], the system shall [response]."

    <a name="Marketplace"></a>